-Rectilinear Translation: Kinematics of rectilinear motion - principles of dynamics - Differential equations of rectilinear motion D'Alemberts principle .
+Rectilinear Translation: Kinematics of rectilinear motion - principles of dynamics -

+Differential equations of rectilinear motion D'Alemberts principle .
 Curvilinear Translation: Kinematics of curvilinear motion - Differential equations of curvilinear motion - D'Alembert's principle.

 Moments of Inertia of Material Bodies: Moment of inertia of rigid body - Moment of inertia of a lamina - Moments of inertia of three - dimensional bodies.
 Rotation of a Rigid Body about a Fixed Axis: Kinematics of rotation - Equation of motion for a rigid body rotating about a fixed axis - D'Alembert's principle.

-- 1. S. Timoshenko and D. H. Young, "Engineering Mechanics", Mc Graw-Hill International edition - 2.
-R. C. Hibbeler and Ashok Gupta Pearson, "Engineering Mechanics Statics and Dynamics", (For numerical problems using S.I. system of units)
+- 1. S. Timoshenko and D. H. Young, "Engineering mechanics" Mc Graw-Hill International edition (For concepts and symbolic problems) - 2.
+R. C. Hibbeler and Ashok Gupta, "Engineering mechanics statics and dynamics", Pearson (For numerical problems using S.I. system ofunits)